karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-server/dynamodb/README.md

 NOTE: The scripts can create tables both for DynamoDB running in local Docker instance or in real AWS environment.
 BUT: Use these scripts in AWS environment only for testing purposes - the Terraform scripts create the actual AWS tables with the rest of the AWS infra.
 See: [simple-server-eks](https://github.com/karimarttila/aws/tree/master/simple-server-eks).
 I.e. it is a Cloud infra development best practice to keep all infra in one configuration setup (in our case: Terraform).

-There are helper scripts to create the four tables used for Clojure Simple Server:
+There are helper scripts to manipulate the four tables used for Clojure Simple Server:

 - create-tables.sh
 - delete-tables.sh
 - describe-tables.sh
 - list-tables.sh
+- scan-table.sh

-The tables in dev env are:
+The tables are:

-- sseks-dev-session
+- sseks-<env>-session
-- sseks-dev-users
+- sseks-<env>-users
-- sseks-dev-product-group
+- sseks-<env>-product-group
-- sseks-dev-product
+- sseks-<env>-product

 You can use the import-table.sh script to import the csv data (for all tables) into the dynamodb.